VICTORIA-project/GNNs-BreastCompression/README.md

 # GNNs-BreastCompression

+- The presented code in this repository is the implementation of Graph Neural Networks for modelling breast biomechanical compression, available at: https://doi.org/10.48550/arXiv.2411.06596
+- Please cite as:
+`@article{awwad2024,
+  title={Graph Neural Networks for modelling breast biomechanical compression},\
+  author={Awwad, Hadeel and García, Eloy and Martí, Robert},\
+  journal={arXiv preprint arXiv:2411.06596},\
+  year={2024}
+}`
 - The breast geometry used in this study, 'UncompressedBreast3,' was obtained from a publicly available dataset on Zenodo, available at: https://zenodo.org/records/4529852
 - The mesh generation tool used is Pygalmesh implemented by Schlömer et al, available at: https://github.com/meshpro/pygalmesh
 - The FEA-baseline using NiftySim and Phantom Reconstruction was adopted from the work of García et al, available at: https://github.com/eloygarcia/niftysim & https://github.com/eloygarcia/RadboudCompression